digitalbias/digitalbias.github.io/_pages/mba_essentials.md

 The current version contains one year of MBA lectures and notes distilled into an easy to read, searchable format.
 When you sign up you will get the chapter 1 sample in the following formats: ePub, Kindle & PDF.
 There are ePubs formated for the following devices: iBooks, Kobo, Nook, Google Play & a "Generic" format.

+Finally, as I get closer to publishing it, if there is enough interest I will publish a physical copy of the book as well.

 ### Sign up to stay informed